Memphis and Nashville, Tennessee Physicians and Healthcare Business Attorneys

 - Uncompromising dedication to protecting our clients as efficiently as possible.

-To speak with the attorneys on our federal health care fraud defense team, please call (888) 519-4897 or send us your contact information online.
+To speak with the attorneys on our federal healthcare fraud defense team, please call 888-680-1745 or send us your contact information online.
 We are available every day of the year, and we will take immediate action to intervene on your behalf in your federal investigation.

 “Dr. Oberheiden has successfully represented our company in various federal health matters involving the OIG, the Department of Labor, and the Department of Health and Human Services.
 Dr. Oberheiden quickly understands all issues and is able to convincingly present the client’s side of the story.
 From my experience with other lawyers, I consider Dr. Oberheiden to be among the best attorneys we have ever used.
 Should we ever need legal help, the first thing our company will do is to call Dr. Oberheiden.” – Firm Client“Impeccable Service”